Video Production Editor

 Freelancing Avenues

-• Platform Selection: Sites like Freelancer can be starting points to reach remote job listings.
+• Platform Selection: Sites like Freelancer can be stepping stones to reach remote job listings.

-• Pricing Strategies: Research value-based structures to find a fair pricing model that ensures profitability.
+• Pricing Strategies: Research hourly vs. project-based billing to find a fair pricing model that ensures profitability.

 Entrepreneurship

-• Agency Formation: Building a small business that provides Video Production Editor-centric strategic advice to multiple industries.
+• Agency Formation: Building a collective that provides Video Production Editor-centric strategic advice to multiple markets.

 • Product Development: Creating SaaS platforms that solve unmet needs within the Video Production Editor space.

-• Education & Training: Designing workshop circuits that help others grasp their Video Production Editor know-how.
+• Education & Training: Designing workshop circuits that help others master their Video Production Editor know-how.

 Corporate Pathways